 ppconvert is a utility to convert PPs between different commonly used formats.
-It is a stand-alone C++ executable that is not built by default but that is accessible via adding -DBUILD\PPCONVERT=1 to CMake and then typing make ppconvert.
+As with all operations on pseudopotentials, great care should be exercised when using this tool.
+It is a stand-alone executable that is not built by default but that is accessible via adding -DBUILD_PPCONVERT=1 to CMake.
 Currently it converts CASINO, FHI, UPF (generated by OPIUM), BFD, and GAMESS formats to several other formats including XML (QMCPACK) and UPF (QE).
 See all the formats via ppconvert -h.
 For output formats requiring Kleinman-Bylander projectors, the atom will be solved with DFT if the projectors are not provided in the input formats.

 This requires providing reference states and sometimes needs extra tuning for heavy elements.
-To avoid ghost states, the local channel can be changed via the --local\channel option.
+To avoid ghost states, the local channel can be changed via the --local_channel option.
 Ghost state considerations are similar to those of DFT calculations but could be worse if ghost states were not considered during the original PP construction.
-To make the self-consistent calculation converge, the density mixing parameter may need to be reduced via the --density\mix option.
+To make the self-consistent calculation converge, the density mixing parameter may need to be reduced via the --density_mix option.
 Note that the reference state should include only the valence electrons.
 One reference state should be included for each channel in the PP.

-For example, for a sodium atom with a neon core, the reference state would be "1s(1)." --s\ref needs to include a 1s state, --p\ref needs to include a 2p state, --d\ref needs to include a 3d state, etc. If not specified, a corresponding state with zero occupation is added.
+For example, for a sodium atom with a neon core, the reference state would be "1s(1)." --s_ref needs to include a 1s state, --p_ref needs to include a 2p state, --d_ref needs to include a 3d state, etc. If not specified, a corresponding state with zero occupation is added.
 If the reference state is chosen as the neon core, setting empty reference states "" is technically correct.
 In practice, reasonable reference states should be picked with care.
 For PP with semi-core electrons in the valence, the reference state can be long.
 For example, Ti PP has 12 valence electrons.
-When using the neutral atom state, --s\ref, --p\ref, and --d\ref are all set as "1s(2)2p(6)2s(2)3d(2)."
+When using the neutral atom state, --s_ref, --p_ref, and --d_ref are all set as "1s(2)2p(6)2s(2)3d(2)."
 When using an ionized state, the three reference states are all set as "1s(2)2p(6)2s(2)3d(0)."

 Unfortunately, if the generated UPF file is used in QE, the calculation may be incorrect because of the presence of "ghost" states.
-Potentially these can be removed by adjusting the local channel (e.g., by setting --local\channel 1, which chooses the p channel as the local channel instead of d.
+Potentially these can be removed by adjusting the local channel (e.g., by setting --local_channel 1, which chooses the p channel as the local channel instead of d.
 For this reason, validation of UPF PPs is always required from the third row and is strongly encouraged in general.
 For example, check that the expected ionization potential and electron affinities are obtained for the atom and that dimer properties are consistent with those obtained by a quantum chemistry code or a plane-wave code that does not use the Kleinman-Bylander projectors.